 While all those investments can be used effectively, the sheer volume of options quickly becomes overwhelming.
 SYM Financial Advisors is here to help.
 Our experienced retirement specialists show clients the proper way to invest for their goals.

 We mentioned that the investment universe is, well, expansive.
 The same is true of the array of account types that someone could use to accumulate his or her retirement savings.
 Let’s quickly explore the alphabet soup that is retirement planning account types.

-401(k) – Most workers in America know about this employer-sponsored retirement account.
-An employee sets aside a portion of their paycheck before taxes and directs it into a 401(k)-retirement account.
+Most workers in America know about this employer-sponsored retirement account.
+An employee sets aside a portion of his/her pay-check before taxes and directs it into a 401(k)-retirement account.
 That money gets invested (typically in a mutual fund).
 What is great about the 401(k) is that it sometimes comes with free money through employer matching programs.
 That is a tremendous benefit that ensures that your retirement savings grow even before they get invested.

-Solo 401(k) – Small business owners, namely sole proprietors, can take advantage of this often-overlooked retirement account.
+Small business owners, namely sole proprietors, can take advantage of this often-overlooked retirement account.
 The Solo 401(k), or Individual 401(k), allows a business owner to contribute to a pre-tax account.
 It works similarly to a regular 401(k), although the maximum annual contribution is higher.
-SYM Financial Advisors can help small business owners optimize their retirement plans using this retirement saving strategy.
+SYM Financial Advisors can help small business owners optimise their retirement plans using this retirement saving strategy.